Reviews You Can Rely On

 MSR Miniworks EX

 To test each product in this review, we take to the trails.
 We run, hike, and bike hundreds of remote miles with filters in tow, guzzling gallons of water filtered and purified from trailside sources.
 Using a systematic test plan, we assess each system's anatomy, dissect the pros and cons, and evaluate whether a system is reliable enough to earn our favor.
 Each product sees hands-on and in-field experience.
 We also perform rigorous indoor tests to determine minute differences between products.
 We specifically make sludgy water samples using fertilizers, soils, and other particulates to truly test how each filter and purifier performs.
-Our recommendations come from experience in the field and home-based experiments that comparatively test each product's performance.
+Our recommendations are based on experience in the field and home-based experiments that compare the performance of each product.

 Our comprehensive testing spanned six testing metrics: